Galangaidil/tokopedia-play/backend/README.md

 - `Backend` is the backend server that will serve the API (Node JS and Express JS)
 - `MongoDB` is the database that will store the data

-inside the `Backend` there are 2 layers:
+inside the `Backend` there are two layers:

 - `routes` is the layer that will handle the request from the `User` and send the response back to the `User`
 - `models` is the layer that will handle the data from the `MongoDB` and send the data back to the `routes`

-I don't use `controllers` and `services` layers because the API is very simple and does not require a lot of business logic.
+I don't use `controllers` and `services` layers because the API is basic and does not require a lot of business logic.
 On top of that, `mongoose` already provides a lot of methods to interact with the database, including the validation one.
 So I don't need to create another layer to handle the validation and business logic.